 - The UNESCO World Heritage Jurassic Coast and the limestone archway at Durdle Door

 - Lulworth Castle and Corfe Castle

-- Clouds Hill – the home of Laurance of Arabia
+- Clouds Hill – the home of Laurence of Arabia

-West Lulworth and the surrounding villages are some of the prettiest villages in England, but you’ll need to book early, as they are very popular, especially during Tankfest.
+West Lulworth and the surrounding villages are some of the prettiest villages in England, but you’ll need to book early, as Bovington Tank Museum hotels are very popular, especially during Tankfest.

 Lulworth Cove Inn and the Lulworth Lodge are perfect for a romantic getaway, with excellent facilities and food.
-It’s also worth looking at accommodation in towns along the train line to Wool, including Bournemouth, Dorchester, Poole, Wareham, and Weymouth.
+It’s also worth looking for Tank Museum hotels in towns along the train line to Wool, including Bournemouth, Dorchester, Poole, Wareham, and Weymouth.

-The Priory Hotel in Wareham is a real gem – located in the prettiest of village settings and haviing over 200 vintages in the wine cellar…
+The Priory Hotel in Wareham is a real gem.
+It’s located in the prettiest of village settings and has over 200 vintages in the wine cellar…

 Have you visited the Tank Museum or been to Tankfest?
 What did you enjoy the most?
 As always, we love to hear your thoughts.